-In India, the state does provide free education for children.
-However, an English style curriculum is not offered which is the case in the small private schools and as English is so valued this is considered a real bonus.
+In India, the state does provide free education for children, however, it is only the small private schools that offer an English style curriculum.
+As English is so valued this is considered a real bonus.
 At the Timothy Pruss Memorial School (as it is called) 25% of the running costs of the school are collected from the parents and 75% is funded through charitable giving and fund raising.
 Significant concessions are given to children of agricultural labourers, one parent families, those who are physically handicapped, to parents who do not have a proper income either through a prolonged illness or incapacity due to an accident, staff children and the education is entirely free for orphans.

 Independent primary education is highly valued as children are encouraged to engage in extra-curricular activities, transport is often provided to collect them and drop them home, the quality of teaching is far higher and state schools are significantly affected by teachers being called for election and census duties and other Government related work.
 In addition, it is recognised that the pastoral care and support is more readily available and the environment more nurturing.